kakyoism/kkappkit/README.md

 Wow!
 That is long!
 For a Hello World, what we did may seem an overkill.
 But wait, the only UI code in the example is the `run_gui()` function, which costs only two subroutines.
 No explicit widget or layout coding was needed.
 All the details come from our `app.json` config file.

 As said before, we include in this example the necessary features of a real-world tool according to our vision, e.g., transparency via showing progress and status, in this bare bone example.
-For anything larger than that, especially when it comes to realtime control via a ton of parameters, you will quickly see the benefits and the little cost of boilerplate will become ignorable.
+For anything larger than that, especially when it comes to realtime control via a ton of parameters, you will quickly see the benefits and the little boilerplate cost will become ignorable.
 But, we are not done yet.

 Finally, we copy `kkgui.py` and `util.py` modules into the app folder.
 Now we are ready to run this app.